Assessing the multivariate normal approximation of the maximum likelihood estimator from high-dimensional, heterogeneous data: Bounds for multi-parameter distributions

-which is the result of the theorem. \end{proof} The normal approximation in \eqref{i.n.i.d_asymptotic_result} is an asymptotic result and since we will never have an infinite sample size, our motivation is to assess the quality of this normal approximation through explicit, for finite sample size, upper bounds on the distributional distance of interest.
-From now on, unless otherwise stated, $\bar{I}_n(\boldsymbol{\theta})$ is as in \eqref{Fisher_i.n.i.d}.
-Let the subscript $(m)$ denote an index for which $\left|\hat{\theta}_n(\boldsymbol{x})_{(m)} - \theta_{0,(m)}\right|$ is the largest among the $d$ components;
+The normal approximation in \eqref{i.n.i.d_asymptotic_result} is an asymptotic result and our motivation is to assess the quality of this normal approximation through explicit, for finite sample size, upper bounds on the distributional distance of interest.
+From now on, $\bar{I}_n(\boldsymbol{\theta})$ is as in \eqref{Fisher_i.n.i.d}.
+Let the subscript $(m)$ denote an index for which the quantity $\left|\hat{\theta}_n(\boldsymbol{x})_{(m)} - \theta_{0,(m)}\right|$ is the largest among the $d$ components;